Writing - Other Artists Work

 On the In Between

-dance to drive your vehicle; the subtlety of the balance determines the outcome, the action of the in between, the difference between velocity and herky jerky stops.
-These manual orchestrations amplify
+When you finally ease up on the clutch and step on the gas, your feet are summoned to take part in a dance to drive your vehicle; the subtlety of the balance determines the outcome, the action of the in between, the difference between velocity and herky jerky stops.
+These manual orchestrations amplify shifts in physicality - multiple transitions and options supply the encounter with the speed of discovery.
+Each route reconnects and extends the network, encircling, jutting out to support the beginning.

 spatial navigation shifting.